taturou/lifegame-curses/Readme.md

 * A curses library
     * A terminal control library that is supported by Cursive.

-## Build
+## Build & Run

-How to build on Ubuntu linux.
+How to run on Ubuntu linux.

 1. Clone from GitHub.